 It is clear from the events of summer 2021 that heat can be deadly, even in a region with typically mild weather.
-Heat can sometimes be more dangerous in regions here temperatures are typically mild because people are not acclimatize and buildings are not design to protect against heat.
+Heat can sometimes be more dangerous in regions here temperatures are typically mild because people are not acclimatized and buildings are not designed to protect against heat.
 You can help protect your patients this summer by:

 - Screening for high risk of heat-related illness